deepdad/SharedWorldModels/README.md

 pip install -e .

 ### RLBENCH itself
-Now head back to the RLBench folder, which is located in this repo, but that being a git repo itself, its changes are not tracked by the SharedWorldModels repo.
+Now clone RLBench in the main SharedWorldModels folder, but that being a git repo itself, its changes will not be tracked by the SharedWorldModels repo (we gitignore it).
 The relative path in the following assumes that RLBench is at SharedWorldModels/RLBench.
-I move:
+On experiment/dev branches I move:
 SharedWorldModels/RLBench/rlbench/tasks/reach_target.py
 to SharedWorldModels/rlbench_changes, then from SharedWorldModels/RLBench/rlbench/tasks/, I do
 ```